Boracay: Geography

 Boracay Island is located 0.8 km off the northwest corner of the mainland Panay and belongs to the province of Aklan in the Western Visayas region, or Region VI, of the Philippines.
 It is 50 km northwest of the provincial capital, Kalibo; 150 km northwest of the regional capital, Iloilo City; and 200 nmi southeast of the national capital, Manila.
 The island is approximately seven kilometers long, dog-bone shaped, with the narrowest spot being less than one kilometer wide, and has a total land area of 10.32 km2 and an approximate perimeter 23 kilometers (14.7 mi).

 South-facing Cagban Beach is located across a small strait from the jetty port at Caticlan on Panay Island, and the Cagban jetty port serves as Boracay's main entry and exit point during most of the year.
 When wind and sea conditions dictate, east-facing Tambisaan Beach serves as an alternative entry and exit point.

 Boracay's two primary tourism beaches, White Beach and Bulabog Beach, are located on opposite sides of the island's narrow central area.
 White Beach faces westward and Bulabog Beach faces eastward.
 The island also has several other beaches.

 White Beach, the main tourism beach, is about 4 km long and is lined with resorts, hotels, lodging houses, restaurants, and other tourism-related businesses.
 In the central portion, for about two kilometers, there is a footpath known as the Beachfront Path separating the beach itself from the establishments located along it.
 North and south of the Beachfront Path, beachfront establishments do literally front along the beach itself.
 Several roads and paths connect the Beachfront Path with Boracay's Main Road, a vehicular road which runs the length of the island.
 At the extreme northern end of White Beach, a footpath runs around the headland there and connects White Beach with Diniwid Beach.
 (Note: Paving of the main road was begun in about 1997 and completed in several phases.
-As vehicular traffic increased, a multi-phase circumferential road project was begun..
-Phases 1 and 2 were completed in December 2020, covering 7.83 km of the 21.64 km prohect and including improvements to other existing roadways .)
+As vehicular traffic increased, a multi-phase circumferential road project was begun.
+Phases 1 and 2 were completed in December 2020, covering 7.83 km of the 21.64 km project and including improvements to other existing roadways.)

 Bulabog Beach, across the island from White Beach, is the second most popular tourism beach on the island and Boracay's main windsurfing and kiteboarding area.

 Boracay is divided for land use and conservation purposes into 400 ha reserved forestland and 628.96 ha agricultural land.